Cloud Assembly cloud zones are sections of compute resources that are specific to your cloud account type such as AWS or vSphere.

-- default - Distributes compute resources across clusters and hosts randomly.
-This option works at an individual machine level.
-For example, all machines in a particular deployment are distributed randomly across the available clusters and hosts that satisfy the requirements.
+- default - Distributes compute resources across clusters and hosts machines based on availability.
+For example, all machines in a particular deployment are provisioned on the first applicable host.

 - binpack - Places compute resources on the most loaded host that has enough available resources to run the given compute.

 - spread - Provisions compute resources, at a deployment level, to the cluster or host with the least number of virtual machines.
 For vSphere, Distributed Resource Scheduler (DRS) distributes the virtual machines across the hosts.
 For example, all requested machines in a deployment are placed on the same cluster, but the next deployment may choose another vSphere cluster depending on the current load.

 For example, let's assume you have the following configuration:

 - DRS cluster 1 with 5 virtual machines